stat545ubc-2023/assignment-b3-nicolarammell/README.md

 2. **Experiment with packages that add extra features to Shiny such as shinythemes**.
 I researched the documentation for different packages, and decided to use `shinythemes` to apply a new theme to my app.
 This is a useful feature because it gives the app a much more streamlined appearance and improves the user experience.

 3. **Add parameters to the plot**.
-I used `shinyjs::colourInput()` to add a new feature where the user can specify a plot colour.
+I used `colourInput()` to add a new feature where the user can specify a plot colour.
 This is a useful feature because it adds to the ways in which to user can customize the plot.
 Since the plot and table tabs are meant to generate outputs based on user preferences, any additional custom features improve the app utility.

 ## LINKS TO THE APPS